Proposed California Congressional Maps Maintain Several Battleground Races

 Other incumbents got protection in this map.
 Imperial Valley congressman Raul Ruiz (CA-25) went from Harris +2 to Harris +6.
 Freshman frontliner George Whitesides (CA-27) in northern Los Angeles County is now at Harris +10.
 Derek Tran (CA-45) in the Little Saigon section of Orange County bumps from Harris +1 to Harris +4; he may still need support.
 Nearby him, Dave Min (CA-47) is up to Harris +10, and Mike Levin in northern San Diego County gets up to Harris +12.

 Ken Calvert’s district is obliterated, with CA-41 now moving into parts of Los Angeles County and shifting from Trump +6 to Harris +14.
-It now includes Whittier, where current CA-38 holder Linda Sánchezlives.
-CA-38, a relatively safe Harris +12 seat, could be taken by former Rep. Hilda Solis, who was Barack Obama’s Labor Secretary and now a L.A.
-County Supervisor.
+It now includes Whittier, where current CA-38 holder Linda Sánchez lives.
+CA-38, a relatively safe Harris +12 seat, could be taken by former Rep. Hilda Solis, who was Barack Obama’s labor secretary and now an L.A.
+County supervisor.
 Solis was present at the announcement of the special election for new maps on Thursday.
 Calvert could shift to the Republican vote sink of CA-40 now held by Young Kim, which includes some of his old district.

 The final Republican target is Darrell Issa, whose San Diego County district is made bluer by reaching up to Palm Springs, which was once Calvert’s turf.
 It goes from Trump +15 to Harris +4, meaning that it’ll remain a fight to keep Issa, a car alarm mogul (his voice is on the Viper) who was once the richest man in Congress, out of the House.